OctoPrint/plugins.octoprint.org/_plugins/SimplyPrint.md

 ## Future plans for SimplyPrint

-We have _a lot_ of stuff planned for the near future, this is just the beginning!
+We have _a lot_ of stuff planned for the near future, we're **still in beta**, so this is just the beginning!
 Check out our public roadmap at; [https://simplyprint.io/roadmap](https://simplyprint.io/roadmap)

 <hr />